About Sunny

 Her background includes 6 years of offering this work full-time at Life Healing Center in Santa Fe, a residential treatment center for behavioral health, trauma, and addiction, and three years at Christus St. Vincent Holistic Health and Wellness Center, specifically working with individuals navigating health challenges.

-Sunny has been been a close colleague of Zhenevere's for the past 10 years and an integral part of the “think tank” of the tradition.
-At the present time, she teaches group classes online and in person, mentors students and teachers privately, and offers in-depth trainings on the journey from trauma to sexual vitality, the soul in sexuality, as well as the exquisite beauty of sexuality and aging.
+For the past ten years, Sunny has taught weekly group classes online and in person, mentors students and teachers privately, and offers in-depth trainings on the journey from trauma to sexual vitality, the soul in sexuality, as well as the exquisite beauty of sexuality and aging.

-It is this astonishing width, and the paradoxes that inhere in it, which she holds without pride, with a Daoist’s sense of the plain and the normal, that makes her such a fine teacher and such a touchstone among the entire MogaDao practice tradition.
-For younger students, she is a senior teacher and perhaps for some a mother figure of sorts.
-For women in the middle of life she is a beacon of hope; a living inspiration, not an icon figure on a pedestal, but a woman women can admire, learn from, follow, be near, lean on, need, and love.
+It is this astonishing width, and the paradoxes that inhere in it, which she holds without pride, with a sense of the plain and the normal, that makes her such a fine teacher.
+For younger students, she is a senior teacher.
+For women in the middle of life she is a beacon of hope; a living inspiration, not an icon figure on a pedestal, but a woman that other women can admire, learn from, follow, be near, lean on, need, and love.
 For colleagues, she is a familiar representation of the unfamiliar.
 This is perhaps her greatest gift.
 For she is a living representation of the sublime fierceness of a woman who is determined to grow and change, to develop rather than to lament, to not stagnate, to embrace the difficult and the beautiful, to challenge her body and spirit and to accept her body and spirit in nearly the same breath, and to remain all the while in touch with the deep cord of humility, the openness to self-revelation, which is the only true center of a spiritual life.
 For above all Sunny’s journey is spiritual, for she moves within spirit and lives in and for beauty.
 There is no one I would not send to her to study in any of the disciplines of which she is the finest Teacher.”